RobinV87/DnD-Campaigns/Locations/Phandelin.md

 - Halia Thornton has her own ambitions and political influence over the town.

 ### 🏰 **5.
 Townmaster’s Hall**
-- **Current Townmaster:** Harbin Wester
+- **Current Townmaster:** Halia Thornton
-- The seat of local government, though Harbin is a cowardly and ineffective leader.
+- The seat of local government.
 - A small jail is attached, typically housing minor criminals.

 ### ⛪ **6.
 Shrine of Luck**